IEEE-VIT/SourceSprint-FrontEnd/README.md

 To start contributing, check out [`CONTRIBUTING.md`](https://github.com/IEEE-VIT/CTF-Backend/tree/master/CONTRIBUTING.md) .
 New contributors are always welcome as that is the purpose of this repo.

-## Resources
-We will soon populate this section.

 ## Contributors ✨

 Thanks goes to these wonderful people: